st1020/LikeIt/exampleSite/content/posts/theme-documentation-content/index.en.md

   enable: true
 ---

-Find out how to create and organize your content quickly and intuitively in **LoveIt** theme.
+Find out how to create and organize your content quickly and intuitively in **LikeIt** theme.

 <!--more-->